ftlabs/ft-dash/README.md

 searchApiEndpoint=http://api.ft.com/content/search/v1
 ```

+Next, build the client-side app with `npm run build:app`.
 Now, you're ready to fire up FT Dash, which you can do with `npm start`.
 You will now be able to access FT Dash at http://localhost:3000/

 #### Calibration